gpetters94/Shades-of-gray-theme/README.md

 ~/.thunderbird/<name-of-your-profile>/chrome/userChrome.css
 ```

 If you change a Shades-of-gray theme color, it is not necessary to copy the file again.
-You can simply comment out the current theme color in `userChrome.css` (Thunderbird and/or Firefox) and uncomment the new theme color value.
+You can simply comment the current theme color in `userChrome.css` (Thunderbird and/or Firefox) and uncomment the new theme color value.

 #### • Thunderbird Calendar